zapier/visual-builder/docs/_docs/apikey.md

 ![Zapier API Key auth connection label](https://cdn.zapier.com/storage/photos/f09f02450623750b70b67d0d7afa9e1c.png)

 Finally, add a connection label to help users identify each account that they add from your app to Zapier.
-Zapier includes your app's name in the connection label by default, followed by the version number, then any text you include in the connection label.
+Zapier includes your app's name in the connection label by default, followed by any text you include in the connection label.
 You can include:

 - Plain text that will be included in every account connection
-- Any input field from your authentication form—enter {% raw %}`{{bundle.authData.field}}`{% endraw %}, replacing `field` with your input form field key
+- Any input field from your authentication form
-- Output fields from your app's authentication test API call, referenced with {% raw %}`{{bundle.inputData.field}}`{% endraw %} variables, replacing `field` for your API output field name
+- Output fields from your app's authentication test API call

+Do not use the API Key in the connection label, since it appears in plain text on Zapier.
+Yse identifiable, but non-sensitive, information.
 Learn more in our [Connection Label documentation](https://platform.zapier.com/docs/auth#label).

 Click _Save & Continue_ when finished to save your authentication settings.